 This Master’s track will probably have some spots open.
 Right now we are evaluating the first round of admissions.
 In May we will have the results.
 If you want to be a candidate for a new selection round, please make your application for this track.

 Hear straight from our own past and current master students how they experienced the Master’s track Development and Health Psychology:

 Similar questions can be asked for binge drinking, problematic use of drugs, and activities that started out as innocent fun, such as gaming, but that have become addictive.
 Further, overweight and obesity, even in young children, is one of the most important health problems in the western world with an enormous socio-economic impact.
 What can we do about that?

 Another important topic for health is the role of stress in the development of these behaviours, as stress is widely acknowledged as one of the key contributors in developing addictive behaviours, and obesity.
 Also, stress is related to dropout of work and decreases in general well-being.

-To thoroughly address these questions, the Department of Developmental Psychology offers an English-taught Master’s programme on Development and Health starting in September 2017.
+To thoroughly address these questions, the Department of Developmental Psychology offers an English-taught Master’s programme on Development and Health.
 We invite enthusiastic and talented national and international students with interest in health, intervention and prevention to apply for this selective one-year Master's programme.